borntofrappe/game-development/Practice/Motion Puzzle/README.md

 3. the puzzle pieces

 With this setup a puzzle class should be able to populate a grid of pieces in a random order, and ultimately cinclude the game when the columns and rows of the grid match the columns and row of the pieces.

+## Colors

+Foreground: 0.07, 0.14, 0.07
+Background: 0.62, 0.7, 0.62

+## Pieces

+The structure of the `pieces` table is never modified.
+Only the column and row describing the frames are.